Lessons Learned from Chadwick Boseman

 So, how does this relate to Chadwick Boseman?
 At the end of his life, there were accounts that designated beneficiaries other than his wife.
 He also owned joint accounts, the survivors of which are not his wife.
 Having left his estate plan to chance, no one can say with certainty whether he had intended for these other persons to inherit or whether he was just not reminded to make the necessary changes.

 Do not leave your estate plan to chance.
 Avoid the mistakes that Chadwick Boseman and so many others have inadvertently imposed on their loved ones.
-It is as simple as making an appointment to speak with an estate planning attorney on Long Island.
+It is as simple as making an appointment for an estate planning consultation.
 Call us and let us help you get it right.